-- Students arriving late or leaving early must present a note of explanation to the Middle School office, signed by a parent or guardian, as soon as they get to school.
-In emergency situations, parents may call the office at 781.380.0513 and provide a note the next day. - Students must check in with the office staff whenever they are leaving or returning to school during the academic day. - Students who leave school before a test or any kind of scheduled assessment must see the teacher before leaving, unless excused by a School Nurse. - Students who miss a test or any scheduled assessment because they arrive later the same day must see the teacher that day to take the assessment or to schedule a makeup at the teacher's convenience.
-Students cannot participate in extracurricular activities that day unless they have spoken to the teacher whose assessment they have missed.
+- Students arriving late or leaving early must present a note/email of explanation to the Middle School office, signed by a parent or guardian, upon arrival at school.
+In emergency situations, parents/guardians may call the office at 781.380.0513 and provide a note the next day. - Students must check in with the office staff whenever they are leaving or returning to school during the academic day. - Students who leave school before a test or any kind of scheduled assessment must see the teacher before leaving unless excused by a School Nurse. - Students who miss a test or any scheduled assessment because they arrive later the same day must see the teacher that day to take the assessment or to schedule a makeup at the teacher's convenience.